0100101101011010/food/recipe/_posts/2019-08-14-instant-pot-veggie-dumplings.md

 ## Dipping Sauces

-For dipping sauces, I like this one.
+For dipping sauces, I like [this one](https://www.allrecipes.com/recipe/162361/gyoza-sauce/), a classic in our Asian household growing up!
+A spicy Japanese mayo is also really tasty.

 ## How to Freeze and Reheat Dumplings